cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 ## In the background

-The  `start-stack.sh` script is takes care of running the API necessary requests to execute the normal heat template which:
+The `start-stack.sh` script takes care of running the API necessary requests to execute the normal heat template which:
 * starts an Ubuntu Trusty Tahr based instance
 * attaches an exposed floating IP
 * starts, attaches, and formats a fresh volume for GitLab to exploit